CURLING CLUB TEMPORARILY CLOSED

 Bonspiel Committee – Later in the year a “Bonspiel Committee” was formed and members from all leagues were invited to join this committee.
 About a dozen members (4 of the 5 leagues were represented), led by Lynn & Bruce Geier, hosted the last couple of Bonspiels this year.
 This was extremely successful and will be considered by the Executive as something to continue for the coming season.
 Thanks to everyone who was on this committee and did any small part to make our bonspiels such a success!

-In order to help first time curlers, young and old, and also for seasoned veterans who were looking for a change, the club invested in a lot of ‘Step-on’ sliders, grippers of all sizes (and colours!), brooms, and delivery aides.
+In order to help first time curlers, young and old, and also for seasoned veterans who were looking for a change, the club invested in a lot of ‘Step-on’ sliders, grippers of all sizes (and colours!), and delivery aides.
+We already had a large of brooms as well.
 Gone are the days of using duct tape for sliders, having new curlers struggle coming out of the hack with a broom, and having curlers fall because they don’t own grippers.
-The club actively pursued equipment that helped new curlers to become immediately successful, in a much safer manner, as well as helping veterans change their deliveries using aides instead of brooms.
-The success of this equipment and this new initiative was immediate and lasting …. great ideas!
+The club actively pursued equipment that helped new curlers become immediately successful, in a much safer manner, as well as helping veterans change their deliveries using aides instead of brooms.
+The success of this new initiative, and equipment, was immediate and lasting …. great ideas!

-Through the efforts of many club volunteers and Donna Shiach from the Ladies League, the club hosted events such as “Fun Learn to Curl” events for women, a “Learn To Curl” week for everyone, Christmas Party Curling, and Drop-In Curling with lessons most Saturday evenings.
+Through the efforts of many club volunteers, and the initiative of the Ladies League (Donna Shiach – League Coordinator), the club hosted events such as “Fun Learn to Curl” events for women, a “Learn To Curl” week for everyone, Christmas Party Curling, and Drop-In Curling with lessons.
 It is estimated that club members introduced the skills and enjoyment of curling to over 200 adults and 300 kids this year.
 Groups included staff members from Retirement Concepts, Consus Management, Credit Union, and Cariboo Ski, as well as KidSport volunteers, the Young Professionals of Williams Lake, participants in the annual Canadian Mining Institute Bonspiel in early February, parents of school kids and Junior members, a group of Girl Guides, many community members who joined us for our Saturday Drop-In sessions, as well as all of the students in the School Lessons Program.
 One group had almost 50 adults and children and required 18 volunteers to come out on a Sunday afternoon …. and they did!!!!
 Incredible dedication to the potential growth of the curling club by its members!
 Again, THANKS TO ALL OF OUR VOLUNTEERS!

 As the year comes to a close – It is important to recognize the dedicated group of volunteers that make up our Executive (click to view Exec.
 Members).
 The WLCC is so lucky to have close to 20 very skilled and dedicated individuals who volunteer their time to make the Curling Club the great place it is!
 This is a very diversified group of individuals including near equal representation of males/females as well as young/not so young members.
-The skill set of the Executive is so special because they come from every walk of life and bring with them something unique, and important, that they add to the group.
+The skill set of the Executive is so special because they come from all walks of life and bring with them something unique, and important, that they add to the group.
 Club members throughout the year have been very vocal in their recognition and thanks of what this group has accomplished, which has been greatly appreciated by the Executive Members!!
-This little recognition may go a long way to insuring that this group continues the great work started this year again next year.
+This little recognition goes a long way to support this group …. maybe they will all continue the great work started this year again next year?!
 THANKS TO ALL EXECUTIVE MEMBERS!

 Due to the COVID-19 outbreak the “closing up” of the rink by the Ice-Techs has been put on the back-burner, but is progressing slowly.
 Once the constraints put on people by the medical authorites are lifted this will be completed as they start the work to prepare for summer groups and curling in September.
 Happy Summer to everyone ….
 See you in the Fall!